Pacific Engagement Strategy

 and Australia is now more than ever a frontline player in terms of engagement and development of the region.
 Increased emphasis on the region is largely due to tensions around trade agreements, which reflect strong economic growth in the Pacific.
 As recently as November 2020, China signed an MOU with Western Province in Papua New Guinea to build a $204 million fish processing plant less than 200km from the Australian border, a move that also raises concerns over Australian border security.
 However, in the case of China, trade agreements are linked to repayable loans and as developing economies with scarce national resources, they appear to be beyond

-Evolving geo-politcal tensions in the region have led to a number of significant collaborations in the Pacific.
+Evolving geo-political tensions in the region have led to a number of significant collaborations in the Pacific.
 These include a bi-lateral agreement between the US and Australia to reinstate the Lombrum Naval base on Manus Island in PNG, and a tri-lateral partnership between Australia, Japan and the United States to mobilise infrastructure investment in the Indo-Pacific.
 In addition, Australia has established a $2 billion Australian Infrastructure Financing Facility (AIFF) for the Pacific, signalling the significance of the future economic partnership.

 On the back of these collaborations, the Pacific is a region which has undergone and is undergoing profound change.
-This will be further accelerated through the establishment of the PACER Plus free trade agreement, through which 14 signatory countries (including Australia) are collectively focused on facilitating trade to strengthen the global position of the Pacific.
+This will be further accelerated through the establishment of the PACER Plus free trade agreement, through which 14 signatory countries (including Australia) are collectively focussed on facilitating trade to strengthen the global position of the Pacific.

 Cairns is already home to many of the Commonwealth’s Pacific engagement initiatives, covering security, education, economic development, infrastructure financing and foreign affairs and trade.
 Establishing an operational headquarters of the Office of the Pacific in Cairns will enable Australia to build stronger relationships with our Pacific neighbours, providing a more coordinated strategic approach and better value for existing budgeted measures.
 For example: